-Let's face it . . .
-I'm only a fifth grader and could not have done this without help.
+Kids 4 Vets has come a long way since the beginning and I never could have done this without help.
 Kids 4 Vets is a team effort.
-Please read below about the family, friends, teachers and veterans who have volunteered their time to make this project a success.
+Read below about the family, friends, mentors, and veterans who have volunteered their time to make this project a success.

-My name is Libby and I am in 6th grade.
-My favorite activities include tennis, ballet and riding my bike.
+My name is Libby and I am going into my freshman year of high school next year.
+My favorite activities include tennis, running, and photography.
 As you probably know, I have never been in the military and I am not an expert on veterans.
 But I do know that veterans and their families have made many sacrifices to protect freedoms we enjoy every day.
 For example, I get to go to school and to get an education.
 When I'm 16 I will be able to drive.
 I can speak my mind and can even develop my own website (like this).
 When I am 18, I will have the right to vote, and I can go to whatever church I want.
 All because our active military and veterans choose to serve our country and protect those freedoms and many more.

 Meet my dad.
 My dad is a lawyer.
 His dad, my grandpa, served as a naval officer during Vietnam.
 He enjoys learning about the Civil War and World War II and is very grateful for the sacrifices our veterans and their families have made for our country.